1. How do Large-cap Equity Funds work?

 Step 3: Get your e-KYC done in less than 5 minutes

-Step 4: Invest in your favorite large-cap equity fund from amongst the hand-picked mutual funds
+Step 4: Invest in the most suitable large-cap equity fund from amongst the hand-picked mutual funds

 5. Top 5 Large-cap Equity Funds in India

-The following table represents the top 5 large-cap equity funds in India based on the past 5 year returns.
-Investors may choose the funds based on a different investment horizon like 3 years or 10 years returns.
+The following table represents the top 5 large-cap equity funds in India based on the past five year returns.
+Investors may choose the funds based on a different investment horizon like three years or ten years returns.
 You may include other criteria like financial ratios as well.

 |Fund Name||1 year||3 year||5 year|